Updated October 2015

 The most impressive thing about Joe Smith (outside of his very unique name) is his ability to keep runs from scoring.
 Over his three years, he maintained an ERA under 3.00, in fact, the best for any pitcher to throw at least 200 innings since Gaylord Perry left for Texas in 1975.
-Smith is still active, so he could move either way on this list depending on his future results, but for now his incredible batting average against (.212), ERA (2.76) and K/BB (2.02) will keep him fairly high on the list considering his limited innings pitched.
+Smith has pitched in few innings compared to the rest of this list (some of which is because he was always a reliever), but his incredible batting average against (.212), ERA (2.76) and K/BB (2.02) allow him this lofty status.

 2. Rafael Betancourt – 2003-2008

 The 2005 and 2007 bullpens were two of the greatest Indians relief corps of all time, despite never having a dominant closer.
 The main reason they were so great was the combination of Betancourt the other late inning set-up men that gave those closers many more chances than they deserved.
 In 2005 Betancourt set a new high for single season holds with 31 (a record that has since been broken by Vinnie Pestano) and is second all time with 84 career holds.

 1. Eric Plunk – 1992-1998